Jeremy Ylvisaker

 Jeremy Ylvisaker is a multi-instrumentalist from Minneapolis, Minnesota.
 He is a member of the indie rock bands Alpha Consumer and The Cloak Ox.

 Career

 He is a member of Alpha Consumer along with Michael Lewis and JT Bates.
 The band has released three albums, including Kick Drugs Out of America (2011).

 He is also a member of The Cloak Ox along with Andrew Broder of Fog, Mark Erickson and Dosh.
 In 2011, the band released the debut EP Prisen.
 In the same year, It was announced that The Cloak Ox is a winner of the City Pages "Picked to Click" poll.

-He plays guitar in Andrew Bird's touring band alongside Martin Dosh on drums and Michael Lewis on bass.
+In the mid 2000s, he played guitar in Andrew Bird's touring band alongside Martin Dosh on drums and Michael Lewis on bass.